pdfarranger/pdfarranger/README.md

 interactive and intuitive graphical interface.
 It is a frontend for [pikepdf](https://github.com/pikepdf/pikepdf).

-*pdfarranger* is a fork of Konstantinos Poulios's pdfshuffler (see [Savannah](https://savannah.nongnu.org/projects/pdfshuffler) or [Sourceforge](http://sourceforge.net/projects/pdfshuffler)).
+*pdfarranger* is a fork of Konstantinos Poulios’s pdfshuffler (see [Savannah](https://savannah.nongnu.org/projects/pdfshuffler) or [Sourceforge](http://sourceforge.net/projects/pdfshuffler)).
-It's a humble attempt to make the project a bit more active.
+It’s a humble attempt to make the project a bit more active.

 ![screenshot of pdfarranger](https://github.com/jeromerobert/pdfarranger/raw/master/data/screenshot.png)
 ## Binary distribution